 Writing Research Fellows

-The Writing Instruction Support program, now part of Western’s Libraries, is sponsoring Writing Research Fellowships to faculty-student pairs to develop a study investigating the effectiveness of a particular writing instruction practice being used in the classroom.
+The Writing Instruction Support program sponsors Writing Research Fellowships to faculty-student pairs to develop a study investigating the effectiveness of a particular writing instruction practice being used in the classroom.

 Each Writing Research Fellow pair receives a modest stipend in exchange for meeting once-a-month during the academic year to consult on their evolving studies and agrees to share their resulting findings and materials.

-Faculty-student pairs publish their results both in person at professional development events on campus, during Scholars Week, and on the Writing Instruction Support website.
+Faculty-student pairs publish their results both in person at professional development events on campus and on the Writing Instruction Support website.

 See examples of past studies below.